-The Florida-Bahamas Synod relationship with the people of Haiti was a grassroots relationship that started in 2001 through the “Pigs and Pastors” project.
+The Florida-Bahamas Synod (FBS) relationship with the people of Haiti was a grassroots relationship that started in April, 1998 through the “Pigs and Pastors” project.
+This effort was initiated by the late Pastor Luther Kistler and his wife, Dottie.
+The Kistlers are affectionately called the “Father and Mother” of the ELH.
 This project grew into a relationship with the Haitian people, in particular with a group of pastors who desired to be a part of the Lutheran Church.
-The Florida-Bahamas Synod Haiti program has walked together with the people of Haiti in the development of the Lutheran churches, celebrating the ordination of the first four pastors on January 31, 2009, when the Eglise Lutherienne d’Haiti was established.
+The Florida-Bahamas Synod Haiti program has walked together with the people of Haiti in the development of the Lutheran churches, celebrating the ordination of the first four pastors on January 31, 2009, when the Eglise Lutherienne d’Haiti (ELH) was established.
 Pastor Joseph Livenson Lauvanus is the current president of Eglise Lutherienne d’Haiti and the liaison to the relationship with the Florida-Bahamas Synod.
-In 2010, the Eglise Lutherienne d’Haiti entered into a formal partnership relationship with the Evangelical Lutheran Church in America.
+In 2010, the Eglise Lutherienne d’Haiti entered into a formal partnership relationship with the Evangelical Lutheran Church in America (ELCA).

-Pr.
-Steve Winemiller (firstname.lastname@example.org) serves as chair for the Haiti Task Force which meets regularly, aside from the Global Mission Committee meetings, to discuss the many projects and requests.
-Congregations interested in becoming involved with mission projects or considering developing mission trips to Haiti are encouraged to work through the Haiti Task Force and FB Synod office.
+Alonzo Batson (firstname.lastname@example.org) serves as chair for the Haiti Team which meets regularly, aside from the Global Mission Table (GMT) meetings, to discuss the many projects and requests.
+At this time, accompaniment trips cannot be arranged due to security concerns.
+Congregations or individuals interested in becoming involved with mission projects are encouraged to work with the Haiti Team and FB Synod office.

 Please contact Alonzo Batson or Rev. Katie Carroll, Chair of the FB Synod Global Mission Table (email@example.com) with questions about working with the ELH in Haiti.